danielharrell/open-eyes-lect-2017-18/Open.md

 those of simple cognizance, and become an example of nothingness rather than openness.

 And if we turn from the open eyes of Leontius to our own, we can better see how the truth of openness might lie in boundedness, even when its look is boundless.
-This boundless look is again why we call *our eyes* open rather than our
+This boundless look is again why we call *our eyes* open rather than our eyelids, as we seem to see through them to a whole world outside us.
+But this is also again to speak figuratively.
-eyelids: for we seem to see *through* our eyes---as if they were transparent---to a whole world outside us.
-But this is also again to speak figuratively; for eyes could not be open like eyelids, or even like lidless jars---the eyes of Leontius notwithstanding.
+For eyes could not be open like eyelids, or even like lidless jars---the eyes of Leontius notwithstanding.
 Open eyes can be poked, injured, even blinded.
-Staying open for eyes seems to mean staying intact---or bounded---all the way around.
+Staying open for eyes seems to mean staying intact, or bounded, all the way around.
 And if eyes were open like jars nonetheless, then why would we *see* outside us rather than suffer it in blindness, by analogy to the way, as we noted before, that a open jar's inside risks being spoiled by the outside rather than sustained?
 In this respect, the outside is something that our power of sight protects us from, just as our organs of sight protect us by staying intact.
-The organs and power of sight together thus suggest that eyes, unlike jars, are open only insofar as they can contain the outside rather than yield to it, in an act of comprehension rather than submission. <!--Or in terms borrowed from Leontius: eyes are open only insofar as they can fill---perhaps always to the brim---from within rather than without.-->
+But how, then, are eyes open to the outside at all?
+Only, perhaps, if they can contain it rather than yield to it, in an act of comprehension rather than submission.
+Only, that is, if they bound what they see, can they be open to what they see. <!--Or in terms borrowed from Leontius: eyes are open only insofar as they can fill---perhaps always to the brim---from within rather than without.-->

-We can note here, too, that we not only *see* outside us; we see *a whole world* outside us---as if our eyes contained the rest of it with the part that might fill a jar.
-But how can something as small as our eyes contain something as large as the world, unless containment in this case were a matter of definition rather than size, and allowed the world to be encompassed before it has to be crossed.
+To deepen this suggestion, we can note how we not only *see* outside us; we see *a whole world* outside us---as if our eyes contained the rest of it with the part that might fill a jar.
+But how can something as small as our eyes contain something as large as the world, unless containment in this case were a matter of definition rather than size, and allowed the world to be encompassed before it has to be crossed?
 In just this way, it seems, we see without having to move to what we see.
+And while it may seem we only see so far, there is reason to think we really see as far as can be, in the embrace of all there is to see.
+For what sense, otherwise, would it make to call what we see *the world*?
+We already have enough names, it seems, for what there is to
-And while in one sense we only see so far, in another sense, or perhaps in several, we see as far as can be, and in the seeming embrace of what we see.
-To call this "a world" at all is one sign of the embrace.
-But another lies in the peculiar way we thus identify what we see.
-For we give the name "world" not just to one thing we see, or one thing after another, but to everything at once, along with anything yet to be seen.
-The whole world, in this way, seems to provide *a frame*, or again a brace, for any part of it we see, again s if it were a postulate for sight rather than a discovery, and in that sense, at least, stood behind our eyes rather than in front of them.
-And perhaps we should say we see through our eyes not *to* the world, but *through* the world, to everything *in* the world.
-The world would then be a place, or even a perspective, rather than an object.
-Or if an object, then the sort of object that our eyes could contain, as we see through them, to give what lies outside them context rather than content.
+see: one noun, learned or invented, for each thing in turn.

-or we mean to locate what we see
+So why hold an extra one in reserve for everything at once?

-For in this sense our sight only stops at the horizon, where every parallel converges to a point, infinitely far from where we stand.
-Even if what we see is partial rather than total, it is the partiality is bounded not by has always before it an infinitely distant horizon, where every parallel finally converges to a point.
-And if , proving the distance infinite, and the persuch less through it, To see without having to move, ; an object of vision, then, before a medium of motion. .
-That is, made the world to describe endured. .
-But this is what it means, it seems, to see:
+And how can this extra noun, "world", indeed *name* everything at once?

-And even
+Only, perhaps, if the world in this sense were not itself a thing, but instead *a frame*---or again an embrace---of everything we see, serving as a postulate for sight rather than a discovery, standing behind our eyes rather than in front of them.
+And perhaps we would speak with more exactness to say we see through our eyes not *to* the world, but *through* the world, to everything *in* the world.
+For the world, in this sense, would not be an object for sight but rather its medium, to give what we see outside us a context rather than content.
-if we took what we see of the world to be partial rather than total, it is the partiality of *a perspective* on the totality, whose boundary forms a horizon, infinitely far away, where every parallel finally converges to a point.
+And the way our eyes, small as they are, might then contain this totality, is like the way that our perspective on the world through sight, bounded as it is, can then contain an infinity.
+For the boundary in this case is a horizon, and every point on this horizon is one where parallels finally meet.

-And to this infinite circumference for sight, the openness of a jar bears less resemblance than the ellipse we used before to complete the parabola, and offer it as a geometric image for being enclosed in openness.
+And to this infinite circumference for sight, the openness of a jar bears less resemblance than the ellipse we invoked before, to complete the parabola that we proposed as a geometric image for being enclosed in openness.
+Or perhaps an infinite circle would better depict this predicament, with a circumference nowhere to be found, because of a center everywhere to be found.
 (Revise from here.
 Re-read later stuff and try to incorporate.)

 - For again the way our
 eyes seem open is the way we seem to see *through* them to